marianamourao-37/Multi-scale-Attention-based-MIL/README.md

 # Code examples

 Bellow, we provide code examples to perform different tasks for specific lesion types, particularly focusing on our best-performing FPN-MIL model configurations.

-**Note:** The arguments of the implemented framework are mainly related to its main modules, namely:

-- **Multi-scale instance encoder:** Uses the original Feature Pyramid Network (FPN) to produce a semantically refined feature pyramid.
-Instances are defined as the set of pixels in the feature maps at reduction factors 16, 32, and 128, enabling multi-scale analysis across different receptive-field granularities.

-- **Instance aggregators:** Aggregate instance features into a corresponding bag embedding at each analyzed scale.
-Both AbMIL and SetTrans were considered in the experiments, each having an encoder and a pooling stage.

-- **Multi-scale aggregator:** Aggregates the scale-specific bag embeddings into a multi-scale bag embedding, which is then used for the final image classification.

 <details> <summary>MIL training</summary>